NHOrus/srwq-compilation/episode-07.md

 Irm nods.
 "So, that's that?
 We just give them back their soldier, and they can leave?
 So long Shadow Mirror, just like that?"

 Ryuune raises a finger.
 "Hardly.
-If this so-called threat to their world is as great as they beleive, they can't take any chances.
+If this so-called threat to their world is as great as they believe, they can't take any chances.
 They have to make sure they have every last scrap of that technology, every blueprint, every file on every computer, anything that even resembles the tech if you squint.
 Otherwise, all that'll happen is a few years from now, someone will make it again.
 That'll be an awful big pile of bodies, before they're through."

 Irm starts going pale.
 "But... we don't have any of the System XN technology!
 We have a couple of experimental mechs, that's all!!"